alekseyl/nested_select/README.md

 RAM ratio improvements x15.002820281285949 on total_allocated objects
 ```

-100 courses, synthetic example (there is no UI for multiple course with structure display)
+**100 courses**, this is kinda a synthetic example (there is no UI for multiple courses display with their structure)
 on the real prod data, but the bigger than needed collection ( x7 faster):

 ```